© Donnybrook Balingup Chamber of Commerce Inc. 2019

 The event was a great success with 3000 participants.
 The cream of the crop started first at 9am on the dot and completed the

 10km, 31 obstacle course in an impressive 1 hour 8 minutes for the 3 fastest males and 1 hour 15 minutes for the fastest female.

 The majority of the rest had a great time and enjoyed the achievement and satisfaction of completing the hardest obstacle course

 WA has to offer.

-that more accommodation will be available for the growing number of participants.
-This also has to be a time for Donnybrook
+more accommodation will be available for the growing number of participants.
+This also has to be a time for Donnybrook stores to

-stores to consider being open all weekend as there were many people milling around the town with few places open to shop or
+consider being open all weekend as there were many people milling around the town with few places open to shop or eat.

 The Chamber would like to thank the whole True Grit team in particular Todd, Adam, Matt & Joe.
 If you’d like to take part in next

 year’s event then go to the True Grit Website to find more information and to enrol.